huorswords/Microsoft.Extensions.Logging.Log4Net.AspNetCore/README.md

 Allows to configure Log4net as Microsoft Extensions Logging handler on any ASP.NET Core application.

-Thanks to @anuraj for this [original blog post](https://dotnetthoughts.net/how-to-use-log4net-with-aspnetcore-for-logging/).
+Thanks to [@anuraj](https://github.com/anuraj) for this [original blog post](https://dotnetthoughts.net/how-to-use-log4net-with-aspnetcore-for-logging/).

 ## Example of use

+* Install the package or reference the project into your asp.net core application.

 * Add the `AddLog4Net()` call into your `Configure` method of the `Startup` class.